LazyWolves/SaberX/README.md

     - "command 4"
 ```

-In this example, if the above trigger fails, that is saberx is unable to open connection to 127.0.0.1:80, then Saberx will try to
+In this example, if the above trigger fails, that is saberx is unable to open connection to 127.0.0.1:80, then SaberX will try to
 execute all the 4 commands one after the other synchronously.

 Omce again, it is to be noted over here that if any of the commands fail, the rest of the command will be ignored in that run.

-Saberx marks the execution of a command as failure if, the command throws an error/exception or it returns a non 0 return code.
+SaberX marks the execution of a command as failure if, the command throws an error/exception or it returns a non 0 return code.

-## What happens in Saberx run
+## What happens in SaberX run

-Before Saberx initiates a run, it tries to aquire a lock.
+Before SaberX initiates a run, it tries to aquire a lock.
 It does so by trying to create a lock file in the configured lock
 directory (present in /etc/saberx/saberx.conf).

-If Saberx fails to create the file, the run fails.
+If SaberX fails to create the file, the run fails.
 If a lock file is already present, it means the previous run is not yet
 finished, so it does nothing and waits for the next turn.

 If it succeeds in creating the lock file, then the run begins.
-Saberx first parses the action yaml, extarcts all the groups.
+SaberX first parses the action yaml, extarcts all the groups.
 Following that it spawns one thread for each group.
 Each thread evaluates the actions of the concerned groups.
 Whenever a triiger
 in any action is fired, it executes the commands present in that action's execute section.

-Once all the threads have done their job, the lock file is deleted and Saberx waits for the next run.
-If Saberx is unable to
+Once all the threads have done their job, the lock file is deleted and SaberX waits for the next run.
+If SaberX is unable to
 delete the lock file it throws error and exits.

 ## Triggers

-Saberx provides the following 5 triggers as of now:
+SaberX provides the following 5 triggers as of now:

 - TCP_TRGIGGER
 - PROCESS_TRIGGER